Racism in Asia: China

 Scholars have suggested that the People's Republic of China largely portrays racism as a Western phenomenon which has led to a lack of acknowledgement of racism in its own society.
 For example, the UN Committee on the Elimination of Racial Discrimination reported in 2018 that Chinese law does not define "racial discrimination" and lacks an anti-racial discrimination law in line with the Paris Principles.

 Discrimination against African students has occurred since the arrival of Africans to Chinese universities in the 1960s.
 A known incident in 1988 featured Chinese students rioting against African students studying in Nanjing.
 In 2007, police anti-drug crackdowns in Beijing's Sanlitun district were reported to target people from Africa as suspected criminals, though police officials denied targeting any specific racial or ethnic group.
 According to Foreign Policy, African students have reportedly been subjected to more frequent drug testing than students from other regions.
 Accordingly, some Chinese vloggers have attempted to change the negative stereotypes in their country regarding Africa, while black expats residing in China have reported a mixture of positive and negative experiences.
 Reports of racism against Africans in China grew during the COVID-19 pandemic in mainland China.
+In August 2023, Human Rights Watch reported that racist content against Black people is widespread on the internet in China.

 Hong Kong

 With a population of 7.3 million Hong Kong has gained a reputation as an international city, while remaining predominantly Chinese.
 This multi-culturalism has raised issues of racial and gender discrimination, particularly among the 350,000 ethnic minorities such as Africans, Nepalese, Indians, Indonesians, Pakistanis, Mexicans and Filipinos, who have long established minority communities since the founding days of the former colony or have come to Hong Kong recently to work as domestic workers.
 For example, Filipino females are sometimes addressed by the derogatory term "Bun Mui" and Filipino males "Bun Jai" (literally Filipino sister and Filipino son, respectively).
 In 2003, the number of complaints filed with the body handling discrimination issues, the Equal Opportunities Commission increased by 31 percent.

 Since the transfer of sovereignty in 1997, there has been greater tension and more conflicts have risen between residents of the PRC (People's Republic of China or the "Mainland") and Hong Kong over a variety of political and socio-economical issues concerning the governance and constitutional autonomy of the territory.
-The issues partly involve the intrusive policies of the central government and also partly the behaviours of Mainland residents when they travel to Hong Kong.
+The issues partly involve the intrusive policies of the central government and also partly the behaviors of Mainland residents when they travel to Hong Kong.
 Mainland residents suffered considerable set-backs in the 1960s and 1970s due to catastrophes such as the Great Chinese Famine that resulted from the poor governance of the PRC.
 However, since the 1990s, the Mainland has had considerable economic growth, and a large number of mainland tourists have visited Hong Kong in recent years.
 There also have been many reports that visiting Mainland parents let their child defecate or urinate openly in the street in busy shopping districts or in public transports.
-Tensions have grown between Hong Kong and mainland China since the handover.